THE STORY OF GEORGIAN TEA

 We realized, that we want to contribute and take part in this process.
-As of today, we have rehebailitated two plantations and a third one is currently being cleaned.
-You can read about our plantations here.
+In 2018 we rehabilitated two plantations and both of them give harvest already, a third one is cleaned in 2019 with the hopes of getting the first harvest in 2020.
+Read more about our plantations here.

 We really hope that the life and optimism will once again return to the foothills of the Caucasus.
-Georgian tea plantations, one of the few European tea plantations, deserve a chance to be revived again.
+The Georgian tea plantations being one of the few European tea plantations deserve a chance to be revived again.